KenKundert/inform/README.rst

 ---------
 An exception, *Error*, is provided that takes the same arguments as a messenger.
 This allows you to catch the exception and handle it if you like.
-The exception provides the *report* method that processes the exception as an error if you find that you can do nothing else with the exception:
+The exception provides the *report* and *terminate* methods that processes the exception as an error or fatal error if you find that you can do nothing else with the
+exception:

 .. code-block:: python